Our History

 Late 1950's

-Deliveries were then being carried out by our eye-catching vehicles; an Austin Somerset and a striking Red Commer van.
+Deliveries were carried out by our eye-catching vehicles; an Austin Somerset and a striking Red Commer van.
 Our goal was bringing flavours to customers across the South East of England.

 1959

-Arthur Lock and Felix were onsite with Phillip Lockwood at the new Lockwood factory when the first boiler was delivered, and the company went on to develop the flavours behind all the nations private lable and own label baked beans.
+Arthur Lock and Felix were onsite with Phillip Lockwood at the new Lockwood Foods Ltd factory when the first boiler was delivered for manufacturing canned vegetables and fruits.

 1960's